* Sterling takes further hammering after Moody's rating cut

 * Hurt by weak UK economy, risk of more monetary easing

-* Down 7 percent vs both euro and dollar in 2013
+* Down around 7 percent vs both euro and dollar in 2013

 By Anirban Nag

-Such monetary easing is seen as hurting a currency as it involves the central bank printing more money to buy bonds.
-That increases the supply of the currency and erodes its value.
+More quantitative easing is seen as hurting the currency as it involves the central bank printing more money to buy bonds.
+That increases the supply of the currency and puts more pressure on its value.

-Analysts said that by tolerating higher inflation in the coming years, real or inflation-adjusted returns for investors would diminish, making the pound and UK assets less attractive.
+Analysts said by tolerating higher inflation in the coming years, the real or inflation-adjusted returns for investors would diminish, making the pound even less attractive.

 "Rising inflation and pound weakness will pare living standards back down," Morgan Stanley strategists said in a morning note.
 "We expect sterling to fall further and Friday's rating downgrade was a marginal event in dictating the future path of the currency."